r-mc2/verum-archives/Campaigns/26 - Tearing Veil/Transcripts/Session 07.md

 **Wisp**: This is quite lovely.
 What is it?<br>
 **Kalla'Jin**: It is a special blend that is made within the Northern Wisted Isles.
 It is soothing.
 It dulls pain.<br>
 Now then.
 I suppose that use of circus might have perhaps a some inclination.
 But what of resources?
 How much would this cost?
 Surely if I were to provide Inquisitors for this performance, where would you perform?
 Have you the permission to perform from the nobility?
 Or do you intend to do this in taverns?<br>
 **Wisp**: We will start in taverns and she would suggest that that is perhaps one of the best places to begin.
-In taverns we can disover and talk to the ture nature of the people and after that the nobles would recognize us by virtue of that popularity.
+In taverns we can discover and talk to the true nature of the people and after that the nobles would recognize us by virtue of that popularity.
 Would you agree?<br>
 **Kalla'Jin**: I would only agree if you were that good (*chuckles*)<br>

 (Perception check `10(8)`)